amplication/docs/docs/how-to/amplication-ai.md

 Amplication AI is a game-changing feature that revolutionizes code generation in Amplication.

-In less than four minutes, and with a few requests, you can go from an idea to fully-functional, production-ready code.
-This includes data models, APIs, authentication, and all the other [essential components](/getting-started/#technologies) your project needs.
+In just a few minutes, and with a few requests, you can go from an idea to fully-functional, production-ready code.
+This includes data models, APIs, authentication, and all the other [essential components](/getting-started/#technologies) your service needs.

-Making changes to your existing services is also a breeze.
-You can easily change your service's architecture, add new entities, install plugins, or make any necessary adjustments, all while maintaining a high-quality codebase.
+You can also easily make changes to your existing services.
+Change your service's architecture, add new entities, install plugins, or make any necessary adjustments, all while maintaining a high-quality codebase.

 With Amplication AI (currently in Beta), you get production-ready code for all your services, no matter how many you need.
 The [generated code](/getting-started/view-generated-code/) is clean, follows best practices, and is ready for your developers to dive in and add the custom logic that will make your application unique.